l337quez/GNU-Pytronic/README.md

 # GNU-Pytronic
-pytronic is a program with basic tools for the calculation of analog components such as resistors, capacitors and inductors, also transformers
+pytronic is a program developed in python 3, under the GPL V3 license.
+Basically it is a basic tool for the calculation of analog components such as resistors, capacitors and inductors, also transformers.

 ## Last version alpha 0.002
 In this version several errors are corrected.
 The software has an icon thanks to the collaboration of Pablo Lopez yeti@disroot.org.
 The home tab has a renewal.